SKY CO2 – Ecotree

 30% of bee colonies disappear in France every year.

-Today, the aviation industry, business aviation and all its stakeholders (aircraft manufacturers, airlines, etc.) are working to reduce their CO2 emissions in a sustainable manner.
-As an air broker, AEROAFFAIRES wishes to support this carbon transition project by making a personal commitment to biodiversity in French forests.
-This is why we have joined forces with EcoTree, whose main missions are to preserve biodiversity and forest ecosystems, create carbon sinks and work to combat climate change.
+These days, the aeronautical and business aviation industries and all their players (aircraft manufacturers, airlines, etc.) are working to reduce their CO2 emissions in a sustainable way.
+As an airline broker, AEROAFFAIRES wishes to support this carbon transition project, by making a personal commitment to biodiversity in French forests.
+That’s why we’ve joined forces with EcoTree, whose main missions are to preserve biodiversity and forest ecosystems, create carbon sinks and work to combat climate change.

 The AEROAFFAIRES and EcoTree pollination project

-Bees are essential to life on Earth.
-Indeed, they ensure the reproduction of all varieties of flowers and fruit trees in the forests.
-80% of human nutrition is directly dependent on pollinators.
+Bees are essential to life on Earth, ensuring the reproduction of all varieties of flowers and fruit trees found in forests.
+80% of human nutrition depends directly on pollinators.

 How does the pollination project work?

-First of all, the beekeepers, working with EcoTree, analyse the terrain and then select the bees that will be best suited to the surrounding environment.
-The EcoTree teams make sure to provide a suitable environment for these bees.
-In the Châtelain forest, for example, melliferous hedges are planted so that the bees can have sufficient food resources throughout the season.
-The beekeepers monitor the growth of the swarm, its resistance during the winter and its development in the spring.
-Installing hives provides the bees with a quality habitat and ensures their well-being and needs.
+First, beekeepers working with EcoTree analyze the terrain and select the bees best suited to the surrounding environment.
+EcoTree’s teams then ensure that the bees are provided with a suitable environment.
+In the Châtelain forest, for example, melliferous hedges are planted to ensure that bees have sufficient food resources throughout the season.
+Beekeepers monitor the swarm’s growth, its resistance over winter and its development in spring.
+Installing beehives provides bees with a quality habitat and ensures their well-being and needs.

 As an AEROAFFAIRES customer, become a major player in this project.